 What are T Levels?

 T Levels are a new kind of vocational qualification aimed at developing technical skills, to be taken after a young person has finished their GCSEs.
-A level three qualification, they are the same level as A Levels, and will replace the current level of vocational qualifications including BTEC level three certificates and diplomas.
+T Levels are equivalent to 3 A Levels.
 Like A Levels and BTEC qualifications, T Levels will take two years to complete, and will bring together classroom study with a work placement to ensure students have the skills they need to enter the workforce after Sixth Form.

 To find out more about T Levels, call the Industry Placement Hotline on 08000 150 600 (choose option 4) or email email@example.com.